sebkrueger/CachingProxy/README.md

 * combine all .css and .js files to one cached file
 * auto create gzip version of cached file
 * depend on mod rewrite and browser, deliver precompressed files
+* debugmode for development and native, unmodified inclusion of files

 Demo page:
 ----------